Baptism

 Is baptism necessary for salvation?

-Baptism is not a “saving” command, but a “sanctifying” command in which we are becoming more like Christ by following his example.
+Baptism is not a “saving” command, but a “sanctifying” command in which we are becoming more like Christ by following His example.
 As we grow in maturity in following Christ, we will be more and more conformed into the image of Christ as we follow his example.

 Without diminishing the command and joy of being baptized for a believer, we must also warn against thinking which suggests that salvation is dependent upon baptism.
 The gospel is one of salvation by grace alone, through faith alone.
 We should reiterate this: the gospel is one of salvation by grace alone, through faith alone, and not by works.
 This is great news for every one of us who has put our faith in Jesus.